austinhawthorne/nile-readiness-test/README.md

     - Will run a sythentic test against a user defined RADIUS server.
 - Required Cloud Reachability for Nile Service
     - Will run a TCP SYN test via NMAP
+- HTTPS and SSL Certificate Tests
+    - Will test HTTPS connectivity to Nile Cloud, Amazon S3, and Nile Secure
+    - Will verify SSL certificates for Nile Cloud and Amazon S3
+- UDP Connectivity Check for Guest Access
+    - Will test UDP connectivity to Guest Access servers on port 6081
+- Additional DNS Resolution Checks
+    - Will test DNS resolution using Google DNS and Cloudflare DNS
+    - Optional custom DNS resolution check

 This approach allows you to: